AryaXAI/xai_evals/README.md

 # xai_evals

-**`xai_evals`** is a Python package designed for explainable AI (XAI) and model interpretability.
-It provides tools for generating and evaluating explanations of machine learning models, with support for popular explanation methods such as **SHAP** and **LIME**.
-The package aims to simplify the interpretability of machine learning models, enabling practitioners to understand how their models make predictions.
-It also includes several metrics for evaluating the quality of these explanations, focusing on tabular data.
+**`xai_evals`** is a Python package designed to generate and benchmark various explainability methods for machine learning and deep learning models.
+It offers tools for creating and evaluating explanations of popular machine learning models, supporting widely-used explanation methods such as SHAP and LIME.
+The package aims to streamline the interpretability of machine learning models, allowing practitioners to gain insights into how their models make predictions.
+Additionally, it includes several metrics for assessing the quality of these explanations.

 ---